Digital-Methods-HASS/AU590865_Callesen_Solvej/README.md

 This module is a part of the final_project for the course Teoriorienteret Metode: Digital Methods for Historians.
 This course is a part of the history programme at Aarhus University.

-To see the R script and the graphs of the final project go to the folder "final_project".
+To see the R script and the graphs for the final project go to the folder "final_project".

 Authorship: